Instructor considerations in delivering hybrid courses

 - If you are planning synchronous activities, identify whether students in different time zones need accommodations.
 Consider recording interactive sessions for those who cannot meet at scheduled times.

-- If you are using Zoom, make sure students’ computers are configured appropriately before their first session.
+- If you are using Zoom, ensure students’ computers are configured appropriately before their first session.

-- Keep activities as simple as possible if you are using technology for the first time.
-Consider creating a no-stakes activity first to get students comfortable with using new tools and solutions.
+- Keep activities as simple as possible if you use technology for the first time.
+Consider creating a no-stakes activity first to get students comfortable using new tools and solutions.

-- Continue to focus on your identified course learning outcomes as a guide for everything you are doing.
-As you are planning and facilitating activities, think about different kinds of feedback you could provide to support these outcomes.
+- Continue focusing on your identified course learning outcomes as a guide for everything you do.
+As you plan and facilitate activities, think about different feedback you could provide to support these outcomes.

 - Communicate new course timelines and expectations.

-- Let students know when and how you are available and what your response rate to questions will be.
+- Let students know when and how you are available and your response rate to questions.

 - Discuss any changes to grading that have been made.

 - Repeat important messages and directions in video, text, email, and announcement.
-Students will be focusing on different communication tools, so they won’t notice the duplicative communication approaches you use.
+Students will focus on different communication tools, so they won’t notice your duplicative communication approaches.

-As course delivery models and expectations have changed dramatically, it is important to be aware of signs that might reveal problems students are having in your course.
+As course delivery models and expectations have changed dramatically, it is important to recognize signs that might reveal student problems in your course.
 Let your students know that you are watching for the following behaviors and provide guidance for what they can do if they find themselves in these situations:

 Students are not contributing to conversations or activities.

-With all that is going on, it might be hard to keep track of the contribution levels of every student.
-In this first week, however, let students know that you are checking participation levels as a sign that students are able to participate, complete, and succeed in activities you have planned.
+With all that is going on, it might be hard to track every student's contribution levels.
+In this first week, however, let students know that you are checking participation levels as a sign that students can participate, complete, and succeed in activities you have planned.

 Student participation drops off.

-You might find that students start the week at acceptable levels but participation starts to drop off as the week goes on.
-This could be a sign that students are experiencing pedagogical/technical challenges that they don’t know how to address.
-Consider providing a quick check-in with students (Thumbs Up / Thumbs Down) periodically.
+You might find that students start the week at acceptable levels, but participation starts to drop off as the week progresses.
+This could indicate that students are experiencing pedagogical/technical challenges they don’t know how to address.
+Consider quickly checking in with students periodically (Thumbs Up / Thumbs Down).

 Student performance drops off.

-You have had to alter the way in which you support students learning.
-As you ask students to demonstrate learning in this new environment, you may find students are performing at different levels than you expected.
-Let students know that you will be monitoring activities for overall performance and will make changes if necessary.
+You have had to alter how you support students learning.
+As you ask students to demonstrate learning in this new environment, you may find students performing at different levels than expected.
+Let students know that you will monitor activities for overall performance and make changes if necessary.

 Student support resources

-- Contact DoIT Help Desk to address any technical configuration issues
+- Contact the DoIT Help Desk to address any technical configuration issues

 608 264-HELP – https://kb.wisc.edu/helpdesk/